dos-fx/sysinfo/README.md

 | Features | batFetch | neofetch |
 | --- | --- | --- |
 |  Custom Logo  | ❌ | ✔️ |
+*more comparisons to be added. just lazy atm*